 Arab-Norman Palermo and the Cathedral Churches of Cefalu and Monreale (2015)

-This is the newest cultural site included into the list of UNESCO World Heritage Sites in Italy.
-It was inscribed into the list in 2015.
+This is the newest cultural site included in the list of World Heritage Sites in Italy.
+It was inscribed on the list in 2015.
 It is a group of nine religious and civic structures that were built during the era of Norman Kingdom of Sicily, which was around mid- to late-12th century.
 The site includes two palaces, a bridge, and cathedrals.